 - Try the quickstart guide.

-- (Optional) Join Google's EMM community to receive communications and support directly from Google.
+- (Optional) Join the Android Enterprise EMM Provider community to receive communications and support directly from Google.

 - Develop your solution.

 If you intend to manage more than 1000 devices with your EMM solution, follow the steps below.